TheTacoBytes/broverette-core/README.md

 Use the arrow keys to select **Activate a connection** and press **Enter**.

 If only one connection is initially displayed, press **Enter** to load the rest.
 Then, use the arrow keys to select the desired network and enter the password.
+## Reboot the PI once connected to Wi-Fi, you can tell by a `*` being next to your Wi-Fi name.

 ### Clone the Repository and Set Up the Workspace